ysph-dsde/Data-Visualization-with-ggplot2/README.md

 - **Code for the workshop discussions and challenge questions:** `Discussion and Challenge Questions.R`
 - **R version:** 4.4.4
 - ``renv`` is included to reproduce the environment.

+**NOTE:** The workshop slide deck *.pdf includes comments at the bottom left of each slide.
+Users will need to download this file to their local device to view these comments.

 **NOTE:** The cleaning script has already been run to generate the necessary files.
 Users of this repository will only need to open the `Discussion and Challenge Questions.R` and `Worked Through Example.qmd` scripts.
 To get the most use out of the `Worked Through Example.qmd`, you will need to render the code to view the *.html output locally.
 This format provides the most accessible way to view its contents.